botpress/botpress/README.md

 Botpress is on a mission to make useful bots ubiquitous by powering developers with the best possible tools to build & manage chatbots.
 We believe that in order to create great bots, major time should be spent on UX, **not** on the surrounding (and generic) features.

 <img alt="Botpress" height="150" src=".github/assets/shot_01.png"><img alt="Botpress" height="150" src=".github/assets/shot_02.png"><img alt="Botpress" height="150" src=".github/assets/shot_03.png">

-## Getting Started Quickly

-The best way to get started quickly is to read our [Getting Started Tutorial](https://botpress.io/docs/10.0/getting_started/).

 ## Installation